 Your exported video will be an MPEG 4 (.mp4) file with the file name you chose.

 The frame rate will usually be 30fps.

 If you want to convert your exported video to another format, e.g. WebM or FLV, we suggest using the Clipchamp video converter utility.
-You can easily switch to the Utilities dashboard using the C icon in the top left of your screen.

 If you have problems or encounter errors when exporting your video, please see this article for a number of troubleshooting tips that may help you to export successfully.

 Ready to go?
 Head straight to Create to finish your video: